Overview of the Disclosure System

 - Hazardous foods are not stored at 4ºC or colder to prevent the growth of harmful bacteria.

 - Contamination of ready-to-eat foods with raw foods/chemicals/pesticides.

 - Food handling staff not washing their hands prior to handling food.

 - There is potential for food contamination due to the premises being infested by insects or rodents.

 - The same cutting board is used for raw food (e.g. chicken, beef, fish) and for ready-to-eat food (fruit, vegetables, salads) without being washed, rinsed and sanitized in between processes.

-When will my food establishment be re-inspected?
+When will my food premises be re-inspected?

-Based on the findings of the follow-up inspection, the Public Health Inspector will issue the appropriate sign for the establishment.
+Based on the findings of the follow-up inspection, the Public Health Inspector will issue the appropriate sign for the premises.
 If the infractions have not been corrected, another yellow CONDITIONAL PASS sign will be issued, and a follow-up inspection will be conducted at the discretion of the Inspector.